rick-c-goog/sky_deployment/sky-projects/README.md

 ## Usage:
 ### How to use packages when projects created from other workflow:
 Prerequisistes:
-1. Need to provision empty GCP project outside current workflow, usually one project will match to one DID folder and one namespace in KCC cluster
+1. Need to provision 3 empty GCP projects outside current workflow, usually one project will match to one DID folder and one namespace in KCC cluster
 2. Get the following parameters related to the project: project-id project-number